-After driving around the South Island coming into Christchurch can be somewhat of a shock as this is by far the largest city on the South Island and it can be a bit crowded – especially in comparison to the empty roads that you find on most of the rest of the South Island.
-This is not a large city by global standards but is large by New Zealand standards – at a little more than 300,000 people total.
+After driving around the South Island coming into Christchurch can be somewhat of a shock as this is by far the largest city on the island and it can be a bit crowded – especially in comparison to the empty roads found on most of the rest of the South Island.
+This is not a large city by global standards but is large by New Zealand standards – with nearly 400,000 people.

-Be sure to notice the neat Gothic type buildings and churches which dominate the architecture of Christchurch.
-Unfortunately Christchurch was massively hit with several earthquakes in 2010 and 2011 resulting in the loss of many historic buildings.
-Rebuilding has occurred in their places – tragically and remarkably as of 2017, the Christchurch Cathedral – one of the city’s iconic landmarks still remains closed and in a state of disrepair, years after the earthquakes.
+One can’t help but notice the intriguing looking Gothic type buildings and churches dominating the architecture of Christchurch.
+Unfortunately Christchurch was massively hit with several earthquakes in 2010 and 2011 resulting in the loss of many of these historic buildings.
+Rebuilding has occurred in their places – tragically and remarkably many years later, the Christchurch Cathedral – one of the city’s iconic landmarks was still closed and was in a state of disrepair.

-Downtown Christchurch is centered around Cathedral Square area – this is a great place to people watch; during the summer they are often vendors selling a variety of prodcts here.
+Downtown Christchurch is centered around Cathedral Square area – this is a great place to people watch; during the summer they are often vendors selling a variety of products here.

 The Cathedral anchors this square and is worth a visit.
 If you have a camera you will be charged to use it inside the church – however you can walk in with the camera and as long as you don’t use it, there is no charge.
-A small gift shop greets you and you leave the church.
+A small gift is located next to the exit.

-Note, that since the earthquake the cathedral is now closed and the congregation has moved to a temporary location – a building made with a significant amount of cardboard!
-Known as the Cardboard Cathedral.
+Note, that after the earthquake the cathedral was closed and the congregation moved to a temporary location – housed in a building made with a significant amount of cardboard!
+Today it is known as the Cardboard Cathedral.
 Visit: www.cardboardcathedral.org.nz

-The Avon river flows through the heart of the gardens and there are several small lakes/ponds.
+The Avon River flows through the heart of the gardens; also worth spending some relaxing time are next to several small lakes/ponds.
 The glass Botanic Gardens Visitor Centre opened in 2014.
 For those who prefer not to walk, guided tours are provided in the “Caterpillar”, a solar powered electric vehicle.

-Arts Center is well worth visiting.
-Its located in the old Canterbury college Gothic looking buildings, which are impressive in and of themselves.
+Arts Center is located in the old Canterbury college Gothic looking buildings, which are impressive in an of themselves.
 Since the earthquakes, the buildings have been fully earthquake-strengthened, renovated and refurbished.
-Admission to this area is free and take some time to walk in and among the buildings.
+Admission to this area is free; take some time to walk in and among the buildings.

-There are arts and crafts outlets located throughout this complex as well as shops, galleries & several theatres.
+Arts and crafts outlets are located throughout this complex as well as shops, galleries & several theatres.
 This is the center of arts, culture, education and creativity in Christchurch.
 Visit: www.artscentre.org.nz

 The famous scientist Ernest Rutherford who first split the atom studied at this college – and visitors can pop into Rutherford’s Den, an interactive science museum named in his honor – visit: www.rutherford.org.nz

 Occidental Backpackers is an affordable guesthouse located only a few blocks from the Cathedral Square at 208 Hereford Street.
-Rooms come with single or double beds – also dorm available.
+Rooms come with single or double beds – also dorm rooms are available.
 Breakfast is served for free in the kitchen area upstairs.
-Near the kitchen is an entertainment room with a TV and a coin operated Internet station.
+An entertainment room is located near the kitchen.

-The staff is very friendly and welcoming at this hotel.
-An outside wood deck is available for eating or relaxing on.
+The staff is very friendly and welcoming.
+An outside wood deck is available for eating or relaxing.
 Some of the rooms upstairs have an outside balcony which runs the length of the upstairs – so you can easily visit with dorm mates from nearby rooms.
 NOTE: the terrible earthquakes of 2010 and 2011 resulted in this building being torn down.
 We leave this mention and photo for nostalgia sake.

 More information about Christchurch in general can be found at: www.christchurchnz.com